cpmech/msgpass/README.md

-# Rust thin wrapper to a Message Passing Interface (MPI)
+# Thin wrapper to a Message Passing Interface (MPI)

 ## Requirements